umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 to manage, APIs become leaky and ultimately you'll end up with more problems than when you started.

 In all Umbraco base classes that you'll normally use, these object are already exposed as properties, so please use these instead!
-For example, all Razor views that Umbraco creates expose an `Umbraco` property which is the UmbracoContext, they expose an `ApplicationContext` property which is Umbraco's `ApplicationContext`.
+For example, all Razor views that Umbraco creates expose an `UmbracoContext` property which is the UmbracoContext, they expose an `ApplicationContext` property which is Umbraco's `ApplicationContext`.
 The other base classes that expose all the instances you need are things like `SurfaceController`, `UmbracoApiController`, `UmbracoController`, `RenderMvcController`, `UmbracoUserControl`, `UmbracoPage`, `UmbracoHttpHandler`, and the list goes on...